 - Develop a process for measuring your efforts.
 Which analytics tools will you use to measure success?
 Create benchmarks around when you’d like your goals to be accomplished—plus how you’ll make changes to optimize your efforts.

-It will be much easier to create a social media content calendar if you already have guidelines for what you plan to do and why.
+It’ll be much easier to create a social media content calendar if you already have guidelines for what you plan to do and why.

 2. Research social media content calendar templates.